Close menu Resources for... William & Mary

 Ransomware 4.0: Examining Cybersecurity Incidents from All Angles

-Presenter: Sean Stalzer (CISO Dominion Energy), Steve Elovitz (Vice President, Mandiant Incident Response), and Beth Waller (Chair Cybersecurity, Woods Rogers)
+Presenter: Sean Stalzer (CISO Dominion Energy), Steve Elovitz (Vice President, Mandiant Incident Response), Beth Waller (Chair Cybersecurity, Woods Rogers) and Christopher Cope (FBI Cyber).

 From anomalous activity to full-scale encryption to a third-party supplier incidents, incident response continues to evolve in 2024 as do best practices.
 Join leading experts as they examine cybersecurity incidents from the perspective of defending critical infrastructure, forensic best tactics, and managing legal fallout.
 Step away with practical tips to guard your networks and your organizations against an ever-evolving threat landscape.